yootheme/starter-plugin/README.md

 # Starter Plugin

-The YOOtheme starter kit provides a minimal and simple starting point for building your next [YOOtheme Pro](https://yootheme.com) extension.
+The YOOtheme Starter Plugin is a ready-to-use starter kit to help you build your next [YOOtheme Pro](https://yootheme.com) extension.
 Easily create a module for YOOtheme Pro to extend its functionalities.
 For example, add setting panels to the customizer, elements to the page builder or load needed asset files into the site.
-Once the module is customized based on your application's needs, automatically build a Joomla plugin and WordPress plugin to distribute it to your customer project.
+It takes care of all the tedious tasks, like the integration into Joomla or WordPress, and helps with distribution, versioning and updating of your YOOtheme Pro extension, so you can focus on the actual features.

 ## Requirements